top of page

 COSTUME MASTER

 Ann Roth is a revered 91-year-old costume designer in Hollywood, known for her work in theater and film for over half a century.
 She has collaborated with renowned directors and dressed many iconic characters, earning an Oscar for "Ma Rainey's Black Bottom" in 2021.
 Her creativity and attention to detail have made her a legend in the industry.
-Roth's upcoming project includes playing a pivotal scene with Margot Robbie in the "Barbie" movie, directed by her friend Greta Gerwig.
+Roth plays a pivotal scene with Margot Robbie in the "Barbie" movie, directed by her friend Greta Gerwig.
 Despite her age, she continues to be an active force in the world of costume design, with a sharp eye for authenticity and specificity.

 BOOK OF THE MONTH